Steeven9/Jung/README.md

 `./jung_client`

 This will produce two files, `client_log.txt` and `server_log.txt`, that can be merged in a unique trace by running `./trace_merge`.
-This will in turn produce a unique `merged_log.txt` that contains the unified costs.
-This file can then be analyzed with `freud-statistics`.
+This will in turn produce a unique `trace_log.txt` that contains the unified costs.
+Alternatively, by passing `--simple` to `trace_merge`, a simple merged log (`merged_log.txt`) can be optained instead of the summary.

 ## Docker

 A server Docker image is available.
-You can build it with `docker build -t jung ./` and then run it e.g. with `docker run -d -p 50051:50051 -v ~/Jung:/usr/Jung --name jung jung` or simply get it from [Docker Hub](https://hub.docker.com/repository/docker/steeven9/jung).
+You can build it with `docker build -t jung ./` and then run it e.g. with `docker run -d -p 50051:50051 -v ~/Jung:/usr/Jung --name jung jung` or simply get it from [Docker Hub](https://hub.docker.com/repository/docker/steeven9/jung) and run it in the same way.

 ## Running on another machine